melissakipp/melissakipp/README.md

 #### Learning Path:

 Do you have any insights to share?
-Send suggestions or resources to me through Twitter.
+Send suggestions or resources to share with me?

 **Current Order:**